Understanding the Nursing Shortage and Where it Will Be in the Next Few Years

 Although technology has helped to reduce the tasks that nurses have to perform manually, there is still far more work for nurses to do in most hospitals than their staffing levels can reasonably handle.
 Many hospitals ultimately have to bring in expensive temporary or supplemental staff to help ensure quality patient care.

-The staffing shortage has also affected different regions to varying degrees.
+The staffing in nursing shortage has also affected different regions to varying degrees.
 In rural areas, it can be very difficult for hospitals to attract and retain staff.
 As these areas tend to have higher populations of older residents and people who live in poverty, this lack of nurse staffing can have particularly punishing consequences.
 Underserved populations are, unsurprisingly, being hit the hardest by the shortage.

 Addressing the Nursing Shortage